dgstack/dgstack.github.io/_posts/blog/Java/2016-12-02-Spring-Security-Boot-With-Strompath.md

 img: NA
 thumb: spring-logo.png
 ---
-User or Identity management in any most important and critical part of an application and any minor loophole can be exploited by Hacker.
+User or Identity management is most important and critical part of an application any minor loophole can be exploited by Hacker.
-And its big challenge and hassle for a developer to secure his and maintain the application.
+Its big challenge and hassle for a developer to secure and maintain his application.
 Stormpath provides an ecosystem for user management, authentication and authorization for your application.
-As their tagline says **"Never Build Auth Again"** that mean developer don't have to worry about build auth system and to secure and maintain.
+As their tagline says **"Never Build Auth Again"** that mean developer don't have to worry to build auth system to secure and maintain.

 This post shows you how to use Stormpath Auth system with Spring Boot app.
 To get started we need put all the following dependency in our pom.xml<!--more-->